 Love your artwork, but want to do something out of the ordinary with it?
 Here’s a simple and effective solution: put modern prints in trad, decorative frames, or mounted on bright backgrounds for a fresh look.
 Alternatively, mount treasured but formal family portraits in something super-modern, just to throw things off kilter nicely.

 Give your dining area a bistro vibe by transforming an existing chalkboard wall (previously used for shopping lists and kids’ scribbles) with beautiful typographical descriptions of your favourite meals or ingredients.

 If you’re starting fresh, an alcove in the kitchen makes an ideal location for a blackboard-paint wall.
 Mark out sections and use chalk pens to a fill in the gaps.
 You can even leave a space free for the weekely groceries list if you like.

-Got a friend with a penchant for pink who’s staying over for a weekend?
-Then give them an unexpected treat in the guest room (and sort yourself out with an instant interior revamp at the same time) by hanging fabric strands from a classic, cut-glass pendant.
+Got a friend staying over for a weekend?
+Then give them an unexpected treat in the guest room (and sort yourself out with an instant interior revamp at the same time) by wrapping fabric around a classic, cut-glass pendant.
 Complete in mere minutes.

 Which idea will you be undertaking this weekend?